For the second quarter of 2022, Kansas personal income grew at the annual rate of 5.1 percent, ranking thirty-second among the states.

-For Kansas, personal income in the second quarter of 2019 was $154,820 million, an increase of 3.9 percent from the first quarter.
-For the nation, the increase was 5.4 percent.
+For Kansas, personal income in the second quarter of 2022 was $175,673 million (expressed as an annual rate), an increase of 5.1 percent from the previous quarter, again expressed as an annual rate.
+For the nation, the increase was 5.8 percent.
 (These values, while considering one quarter, are expressed as an annual rate, and are adjusted for seasonality.)
-For Plains states, the increase was 3.9 percent.
+For Plains states, the increase was 6.6 percent.
 (For this data, Plains States are Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, and South Dakota.
-The second quarter of the calendar year consists of the months of April, May, and June.)
+The second quarter of the calendar year consists of April, May, and June.)

 According to BEA, “Personal income is the income received by, or on behalf of, all persons from all sources: from participation as laborers in production, from owning a home or business, from the ownership of financial assets, and from government and business in the form of transfers.
 It includes income from domestic sources as well as the rest of world.
 It does not include realized or unrealized capital gains or losses.”

 Also from BEA: “Earnings by place of work is the sum of wages and salaries, supplements to wages and salaries, and proprietors’ income.
 BEA’s industry estimates are presented on an earnings by place of work basis.”

 The release from BEA may be found in its news archive.

 For the interactive visualization of this data, click here.